aep-dev/aep.dev/aip/general/0140/aip.md

 - `error_reason` (**not** `reason_for_error`)
 - `author` (**not** `written_by`)

+There are several reasons for this:

+- It is easier for field names to match more often when following this convention.
+- Spoken languages vary widely in their conjugation rules, and avoiding prepositions tends to lead to more natural translation for many speakers for whom English is a secondary language (generally at no cost to Anglophones).
-It is easier for field names to match more often when following this convention.
-Additionally, prepositions in field names may also indicate a design concern, such as an overly-restrictive field or a sub-optimal data type.
+- Additionally, prepositions in field names may also indicate a design concern, such as an overly-restrictive field or a sub-optimal data type.
 This is particularly true regarding "with": a field named `book_with_publisher` likely indicates that the book resource may be improperly structured and worth redesigning.

 **Note:** The word "per" is an exception to this rule, particularly in two cases.
 Often "per" is part of a unit (e.g. "miles per hour"), in which case the preposition must be present to accurately convey the unit.
 Additionally, "per" is often appropriate in reporting scenarios (e.g. "nodes per instance" or "failures per hour").

+### Mood

+Field names **should** use the imperative mood ("enable", "import") when the user is deciding what to do, and the declarative mood ("enabled", "imported") when reporting on the state of the system.
+If the same field is used for both purposes, the service **should** use the imperative mood.

 ### Adjectives